-- (x) The Batawa Urban Service Area protects and enhances the overall health, safety, natural environment, and quality of life.
-It promotes a design where jobs and services are accessible by foot.
-It will revitalize the existing historic footprint of the village with a livable, sustainable, connected community for people of all ages and income levels.
-The Batawa Urban Service Area will once again become a vital community and a model for rural sustainable development. - (xi) The Batawa Urban Service Area has been divided into five Planning Districts in order to produce a coordinated development pattern.
+(xiii) The Batawa Urban Service Area has been divided into five Planning Districts as shown on Schedule B3 in order to produce a coordinated development pattern.
 Each Planning District has specific planning policies that outline its unique form, density and character.
 It is intended that within each District there is specific policy that is meant to supplement applicable land use policies of this Plan.

-1a) District 1 - Village Centre
+6.3.2 District 1 - Village Centre

-District 1 represents the Village Centre and is the key redevelopment area within the Batawa Urban Service Area.
-It is located along Plant Street and Thomas Bata Boulevard.
+District 1 represents the Village Centre and is the key redevelopment area within the Batawa Urban Service Area,located along Plant Street and Thomas Bata Boulevard.
 Development in this area includes single use and mixed-use buildings characterized by high quality design standards.
 The visual attractiveness and consistent image of the Village Centre is of prime importance.

-- (i) The primary gateway leading to the Village Centre is Plant Street at the Intersection of Highway 33.
+- (i) It is the intent of the Batawa Urban Service Area to establish a lively mixed-use residential district in the Village Centre in accordance with the policies of Section 5.7 of this Plan.
+Small-scale supermarkets and specialty food stores shall not exceed 7,500 sq. meters of gross leasable floor area. - (ii) The primary gateway leading to the Village Centre is Plant Street at the Intersection of Highway 33.
 Plant Street is intended to function as the "main street" of the Batawa Urban Service Area.
-Uses within the gateway shall provide for a highly visible and aesthetic treatment, incorporating landscape elements to assist in creating a pleasing and welcoming entrance to the Batawa Urban Service Area. - (ii) It is the intent of the Batawa Urban Service Area to establish a lively mixed-use district in the Village Centre in accordance with Section 5.6.
-Small-scale supermarkets and specialty food stores shall be not exceed 7,500 sq. meters of gross leasable floor area. - (iii) There are several opportunities for infilling of underutilized properties and for adaptive reuse of existing buildings in the Village Centre; most

-- prominently the former Bata Shoe factory will be redeveloped into approximately 75 residential housing units. - (iv) A minimum of 5 hectares of land is proposed for mixed use/residential in accordance with Section 5.6.
-This could support an additional population of 250 units based on a density of 50 units/hectare.
-Together with the 75 residential units proposed for the converted factory, a total of 325 new housing units could be supported within the Village Centre. - (v) In order to maintain the character of the community, the maximum height of buildings, with the exception of the existing factory, should not be more than four stories. - (vi) Buildings should be located close to Plant Street to form a continuous pedestrian-oriented urban edge to the street.
-Surface parking lots should be well setback from the street edge. - (vii) The Village Centre district shall be developed as a pedestrian oriented focal point in the Batawa Urban Service Area with public gathering places.
-Within the Village Centre special events, cultural activities, entertainment and recreation shall be promoted. - (viii) Detailed urban design and streetscape guidelines for the Village Centre area will be prepared before development occurs.
-All issues respecting road patterns, building placement and design, landscaping and land use will be considered on a comprehensive basis to ensure that the LEED's criteria are met.
+Uses within the gateway shall provide for a highly visible and aesthetic treatment, incorporating landscape elements to assist in creating a pleasing and welcoming entrance to the Batawa Urban Service Area. - (iii) There are several opportunities for infilling of underutilized properties and for adaptive reuse of existing buildings in the Village Centre; most prominently the former Bata Shoe factory has been redeveloped into approximately 75 residential housing units. - (iv) In order to maintain the character of the community and the primacy of the historic shoe factory, the maximum height of new buildings, should not be more than four (4) stories. - (v) Buildings should be located close to Plant Street to form a continuous pedestrian-oriented urban edge to the street.
+Surface parking lots should be well setback from the street edge. - (vi) The Village Centre district shall be developed as a pedestrian oriented focal point in the Batawa Urban Service Area with public gathering places.
+Within the Village Centre special events, cultural activities, entertainment and recreation shall be promoted.

-1b) District 1A - Village Centre ANSI

-- (i) The provincially significant ANSI (area of natural and scientific interest) affects a portion of the Village Centre shown as District 1A on Schedule A-1.
-Development and site alteration will not be permitted on these lands unless it has been demonstrated that there will be no negative impacts on the natural features or its ecological functions in accordance with Section 11.4.11. - (ii) The ANSI lands and adjacent lands within the Village Centre will be examined in detail through an Environmental Impact Study (EIS) as required by Section 11.4.4 and 11.4.11 of this Plan prior to development proceeding.
+- (vii) Detailed urban design and streetscape guidelines for the Village Centre area should be prepared before development occurs.
+All issues respecting road patterns, building placement and design, landscaping and land use will be considered on a comprehensive basis. - (viii) The lands located in District 1 at 91 Parry Drive (former Invar Manufacturing) may be developed for mixed-uses / residential development provided that the condition of the soil on the site conforms to the provincial standards for such uses.

-2. District 2 - Business Park
+6.3.3 District 2 - Business Park